ranfysvalle02/Interactive-RAG/README.md

 # ACTIONS EXPLAINED
 ## ANSWER QUESTION
 This is definitely one of the most magical functions in this Github repository.
 If the user asks a question, this method should be invoked first.
 It works by pre-processing the query, then recalling relevant documents from the knowledge base.
 It generates a context string from these documents which is used to formulate a precise prompt for the AI model.
 The prompt instructs the model to carefully consider the verified sources and formulate a response in markdown format.
 The method also sets various rules for the AI model such as not making up any part of an answer, keeping the response under 1200 characters, and citing verified sources in the response.
-If the verified sources cannot answer the question, the AI model is instructed to explain this and offer to do a web search.
+If the verified sources cannot answer the question, the AI model is instructed to explain this and suggest/perform a WEB SEARCH.

 ```
 @action(name="answer_question", stop=True)